moorepants/eme150a/content/pages/project-two.rst

 - The rack should be able to hold a static load of 250 lbs, e.g. a person should be able to stand on it while washing the window.
 - The rack must be attached to the front bumper area of the chassis.
-- The rack should have a "stowed" configuration and a "loaded" configuration, i.e. if bicycles are not being carried, the rack should be take up less space and be fully secured from motion.
-The "stowing" should be able to be done with one hand.
 - The bicycles must be guaranteed not to fall off during transit.
 - It must be usable by a variety of people and allow for the easiest possible bicycle attachment to the rack.